-In adopting this unusual octagon shape for the Chapter House, whose foundation stone was laid in 1906, Scott replaced his own original design which had been destined to follow the larger lines, size and overall shape of the Lady Chapel in the SE corner of the building.
-It was erected by the Freemasons of West Lancashire in memory of the First Earl of Lathom.
+In adopting this unusual octagon shape for the Chapter House, , whose foundation stone was laid in 1906, Scott replaced his own original design which followed the larger lines, size and shape of the Lady Chapel.

 The final, simplified design incorporates a unique domed ceiling made of concrete which has a circular gallery below it, resting on stone peditives, thus reducing the apparent height of the interior.
 Its small but beautiful windows above the wainscot are by William Morris & Co and take the form of large sculptured coats of arms.
 The floor design is of various coloured marbles, radiating out from a circular panel of Rosso Antico.